 You can reset your password.
 A link will be sent to your email address with further instructions.

 Your app will not suddenly stop working if we're unable to charge your credit card once.
 You will get an email reminder if a charge fails to go through.
 Please update your credit card information as soon as possible, as we will try to charge your account again in 24 hours.
 If your account fails to submit payment within 30 days, we reserve the right to disable your account.

 Parse offers tools to help users running applications on the Parse Platform.
 These include Bug Reporting Tools, Billing Inquiries, and Community Channels, and are listed in our Help page for your convenience.
 The aforementioned tools are available to every Parse customer free of charge.
 Please make sure to report any issues using the and we will do our best to provide a fix or workaround in a reasonable amount of time in line with the perceived impact of the reported issue.
 Please refer to our Support Policy for more details.

-Please note that Parse is designed to be a self-service platform and we provide a lot of information on our site.
+Please note that Parse is designed to be a self-service platform.
 You may refer to our documentation, see our full list of products and services, or visit the Help center for more information on using Parse.
-Our Developer forums are a great place to reach out to other Parse developers with any questions that may not be answered directly by our documentation.
-If something is not working as expected, please file a bug report with detailed information.
+Our Developer Community is a good place to reach out to other Parse developers with general questions.
+If you found a bug or something is not working as expected, please file a bug report with detailed information.